 A small-batch, handcraft moonshine distillery in beautiful North Georgia, Dawsonville Moonshine Distillery focuses on quality moonshine and a family atmosphere.
-Visit the distillery to learn more about the distilling process, enjoy a moonshine tasting, or find some local ‘shine to take back to your North Georgia cabin for a laid-back evening in the mountains.
+Visit the distillery to learn more about the distilling and fermentation process, enjoy a moonshine tasting, or find some local ‘shine to take back to your North Georgia cabin for a laid-back evening in the mountains.

 The distillery boasts an unconventional location, too: in the same building as City Hall and the Georgia Racing Hall of Fame!
 They feature recipes that are more than 150 years old, passed down from generation to generation, and a moonshine line by Motorsports Hall of Fame Inductee and 16-time NASCAR Most Popular Driver, Bill Elliott.

 - Georgia Mountain Apple Pie